eyeson-team/js-docs/content/overview/index.md

 ## Configuration

-Since v1.5.1 eyeson supports SFU mode in Safari (desktop and mobile).
+Since v1.5.1 Eyeson supports SFU mode in Safari (desktop and mobile).
 If your application encounters any issues, you can switch back to previous behaviour.

 ```JavaScript